-Cusco – 5 Nights
+Cusco – 3 to 5 Nights

 The heart of the Sacred Valley, Cusco was the capital of the Inca Empire and is now a UNESCO World Heritage Site, and the oldest continuously inhabited city in the Americas.

-You’ll find a mix of ruins, cathedrals, and narrow streets with a foundation of Inca Stones.
+You’ll find a mix of Inca ruins, cathedrals, and narrow streets with a foundation of Inca Stones.
 You’ll also find signs of a more modern city including Patagonia and Starbucks sitting on the main Plaza de Armas.

 Don’t miss the Museo de Arte Pre-Colombino which displays Pre-Columbian artifacts in rooms organized largely by material.
 The kids will love the last two rooms- silver and gold!